TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheInstallTool/Index.rst

 The Install Tool
 ^^^^^^^^^^^^^^^^

-The Install Tool provides tools to help you with the maintainance of your
+The Install Tool provides tools to help you with the maintenance of your
 installation: Upgrading, checking the system environment, configuring settings from :code:`$TYPO3_CONF_VARS` and solving problems.
 Its usage is not dependent on a working Backend, and you access it